 CBC investigative podcast series The Pit uncovers the story of a woman's mysterious disappearance

-The Pit is back with new episodes & trial coverage in September.
+The Pit is back with new episodes and trial coverage

-Sheree Fertuck, who has been missing since Dec.
-7, 2015, is believed to be dead but her body has not been found.
+The trial began on Sept.
+7, 2021 — six months after the last minute adjournment in March.
+Sheree has been missing since Dec.
+7, 2015.
+She is believed to be dead but her body has never been found.

 It's winter in Saskatchewan and Sheree Fertuck is hard at work hauling gravel in her semi-truck.
 She has lunch with her mom but doesn't come back for supper.
 The next day, her semi is found abandoned in a gravel pit.
 Sheree is nowhere to be seen.